ubamba98/Brain-Segmentation/README.md

 - Generalised Dice overlap as a deep learning loss function for highly unbalanced segmentations (<https://arxiv.org/abs/1707.03237>)
 - U-Net: Convolutional Networks for Biomedical Image Segmentation (<https://arxiv.org/pdf/1505.04597.pdf>)
 - MRBrainS18 (<https://mrbrains18.isi.uu.nl/>)
+---
+> This project was made as part of the [Smart India hackathon 2018 - Software Edition](https://www.sih.gov.in/sih2018Software), a 36 hour hackathon organised by Government of India.
+The problem statement was given by [Department of Atomic Energy, India](http://www.dae.nic.in/)